 - Rest quietly for a few hours.

-After you have stopped a nosebleed, the following tips may prevent a nosebleed from happening again:
+The following tips may prevent a nosebleed from happening.

 - Avoid forceful nose-blowing.